GeyserMC/GeyserWiki/_docs/other/discord-bot-usage.md

 ## Download Command

-Sends the download link of the chosen program/plugin. /download "Geyser" or /download "ViaVersion" and so on...
+Sends the download link of the chosen program/plugin. `/download "Geyser"` or `/download "ViaVersion"` and so on.

 ## Leaderboard Command